 The Mercedes-Benz Industrial Mechatronics Program includes seven ongoing terms of instruction at Shelton State Community College (Day Classes Only) along with hand-on training at the Mercedes-Benz Institute and on-site learning experiences at our production facility.
 Accordingly, the students will attend classes Monday through Thursday at Shelton State, and will also experience operational insights and daily procedures at MBUSI on Fridays.
 Upon satisfactory completion of coursework at Shelton State, students earn an Associate’s of Applied Science Degree in Industrial Electronics and a Short Certificate in Industrial Maintenance.

-At least the top 75% percent of the graduating class enrolled in the program will advance to MBUSI and earn a full time position in Production in the Body Shop or the Paint Shop.
+The top percent of the graduating class enrolled in the program will advance to MBUSI and earn a full time position in Production in the Body Shop or the Paint Shop.
 Among those starting at MBUSI, a top percentage will be elegible to take part in the Mercedes-Benz Industrial Mechatronics Maintenance Apprenticeship Program at AIDT.
 During the 18 months, these students are trained on-the-job besides their full time employment and also take courses at the Mercedes-Benz Training Center which further qualifies them for maintenance positions with us.